Zara Teicher is a Detroit-based musician, composer, and visual artist.

 Zara has an MFA in Music from California Institute of the Arts where she studied improvisation with Wadada Leo Smith.
 She has a BM in Music from Northwestern University where she studied Horn with Gail Williams and also studied Art Theory and Practice.
 Zara is a graduate of Interlochen Arts Academy.

 A yoga practitioner and teacher, she trained at the Sivananda Ashram Yoga Ranch in New York.
-One of Zara’s favorite activities is watching freighter ships on the Detroit river with her two kids.
+Zara is also a proud mother of two kids.